 This course teaches the student how to apply the elements and principles of design in garment selection to body types to bring about a desired image.
 Students are introduced to the business of styling.
 Students will analyze and style a client's wardrobe.

-APT 2520 Integrated Knits (3-3-0 hrs)
+APT 2520 Knitwear for Fashion (3-3-0 hrs)